 This lemon shortbread recipe is made with the zest of lemon and a hint of lemon extract for the zingy flavour.
-With only 3 crucial ingredients, shortbread is made without eggs, making it perfect for the whole family to enjoy.
+With only 3 crucial ingredients, shortbread is made without eggs, making it perfect for the whole family to enjoy (especially at Christmas).
 The sifted flour and icing sugar help create the perfectly crumbly, melt-in-your-mouth texture.

 Jump to: